Oregon high school baseball state tournament bracketology 2025

 No. 22 Crosspoint Christian at No. 11 Irrigon

+- Moved Regis from No. 9 to 8 as projected league champion.

-- Moved Lost River from No. 17 to 16 as projected league champion.
+- Moved Lost River from No. 18 to 16 as league champion.

-- Swapped Grant Union and Crosshill Christian to avoid Grant Union-Union league matchup.
+- Swapped Grant Union and Portland Christian to avoid Grant Union-Heppner league matchup.